cagrigsby/panthera_test/_posts/2024-11-14-oscp-goodies.md

 ## FAQ
 ### How many lab machines is enough?
 I don't know.
 No one knows.
 As many as you can do, I guess.
-As I said [above](###-do-the-suggested-labs0**General Advice Link**, one useful metric to use is to do Proving Grounds Practice boxes (since they are created and maintained by Offsec), and do the Easy boxes without help and the Medium boxes without needing help on course material.
+As I said [above](#do-the-suggested-labs), one useful metric to use is to do Proving Grounds Practice boxes (since they are created and maintained by Offsec), and do the Easy boxes without help and the Medium boxes without needing help on course material.

 I want to reiterate, no one can really answer this because no one knows your background and no one knows what kind of exam you get.
 Maybe you could even speed through the course once and still pass the exam if you so happen to retain only the exact most useful information for your specific exam like some kind of Slumdog Millionaire situation.
+Maybe don't plan on that.

 ### Is the course material enough to pass the exam?
 This is a better question to me, and I think the answer is technically yes.
 The benefit of doing a bunch of outside labs and courses is to get reps in, build your notes, and perhaps most importantly to gain exposure to different kinds of problems.
 I would say there were specific labs from outside the course material that included the exact same technologies that I encountered on the exam itself.
 If I didn't have that exposure, maybe the outcome would have been different.